renebrandel/slide-transition-detector/README.md

 `python sorter.py`

 To read the `timetable.txt` you can parse the file as follows:
-First read the `timetable.txt` line by line.
+1. Read the `timetable.txt` line by line.
-Everything until the first `:` is the name of the slide.
-After that you can split the string with ` ` (space) as a seperator.
+2. Everything until the first `:` is the name of the slide.
+After that you can split the rest of the string after the first colon with ` ` (space) as a seperator.
-Each element from the split is the timestamp of when which slide should appear.
+3. Each element from the split is the timestamp of when the specific slide should appear.

 ### Cleanup
 To clean up all the files generated from the script call